Simplicity Review - is this the KiwiSaver scheme for you?

 Simplicity Floating Mortgage Rates and Home Loans

-Launched in October 2019, Simplicity offers best-in-market floating first home interest rates, available exclusively to its KiwiSaver scheme members.
+Launched in October 2019, Simplicity offers competitive floating first home interest rates, available exclusively to its KiwiSaver Scheme members.
 The specs include:

 How to apply?